pilarskj/celldev/README.md

 ------------------------------------------------------------------------

 The repository adheres to the following structure: We consider the development of **homogeneous** (single-type) and **heterogeneous** (multi-type) cell populations.
-For both, our workflow consists of fours steps:
+For both, our workflow consists of four steps:

 1. Simulation of lineage trees

-2. Simulation of CRISPR-based lineage recordings (resulting in 'barcodes')
+2. Simulation of CRISPR lineage recordings (resulting in 'barcodes')

 3. Bayesian inference of cell phylogenies and phylodynamic parameters

 4. Analysis and evaluation of the inference performance

+Additionally, the directory 'figures' contains code to reproduce the graphs from the manuscript.

 ------------------------------------------------------------------------